What is an Umbrella Policy?

 Likewise, if another party is seeking damages from you for an accident, where you or someone in your family might have some responsibility, call an accident and negligence attorney.
 They have the expertise to review all available insurance, including umbrella policies.
 This may be available to cover the liabilities that another party is claiming from you.

 Negligence claims, and particularly claims for damages that result from car accidents, are rarely simple and straightforward.
-A skilled auto accident lawyer will fight to recover the largest damages award that may be available from all sources.
+A skilled personal injury lawyer will fight to recover the largest damages award that may be available from all sources.
 That lawyer can also protect and defend you against claims against your personal assets when another party claims that you are liable for damages.

 Contact the Lawyers at Douglas and London For More Information About Umbrella Policies

-The attorneys at Douglas and London in Manhattan have years of experience in representing parties who have suffered significant losses and injuries in car crashes, slip-and-fall cases, and other accident and negligence situations.
+The New York City personal injury lawyers at Douglas and London in Manhattan have years of experience in representing parties who have suffered significant losses and injuries in car crashes, slip-and-fall cases, and other accident and negligence situations.
 We understand the complex interplay among insurance and umbrella policies, and we use that knowledge to our clients’ greatest benefit.

 Please see our website or contact our offices directly if you have been in an accident in Manhattan, the Bronx, Long Island, Brooklyn, Queens, or anywhere else in New York.
 We will answer your umbrella policy questions and provide aggressive legal representation to recover the largest available damages award when you suffer losses and injuries in an accident.

 - www.moneycrashers.com: What is Umbrella Insurance – Do I Need a Policy? https://www.moneycrashers.com/umbrella-insurance-policy

 - www.investopedia.com: It’s Raining Lawsuits: Do You Need an Umbrella Policy? https://www.investopedia.com/articles/insurance/09/do-you-need-an-umbrella-policy.asp